NotE4sy/classicMan-bot/README.md

 actions:

-add: adds a new runner to classicMan
+**add: adds a new runner to classicMan**

-remove: removes a runner from classicMan
+**remove: removes a runner from classicMan**

-stats: sends stats of a runner in classicMan
+**stats: sends stats of a runner in classicMan**

+**edit: edits a profile's variable to a new Value**

+  This command uses a different structure:

+  !!profle edit variable newValue profileName

 # How to use bot